Lactoperoxidase

-Lactoperoxidase catalyzes the oxidation of several inorganic and organic substrates by hydrogen peroxide.
-These substrates include bromide and iodide and therefore lactoperoxidase can be categorised as a haloperoxidase.
-An other important substrate is thiocyanate.
-The oxidized products produced through the action of this enzyme have potent and non-specific bactericidal and antiviral activities, including destruction of the influenza virus.
-Lactoperoxidase together with its inorganic ion substrates, hydrogen peroxide, and oxidized products is known as the lactoperoxidase system.
+Lactoperoxidase catalyzes the oxidation of several inorganic and many organic substrates by hydrogen peroxide.
+Lactoperoxidase rapidly oxidizes iodide and slowly oxidizes bromide and is designated a haloperoxidase.
+Another important substrate is the pseudo-halide thiocyanate.
+The oxidized products display potent, non-specific bactericidal and antiviral activities, including destruction of the influenza virus.
+Lactoperoxidase together with its inorganic ion substrates, hydrogen peroxide, DUOX1 and DUOX2 and products are termed the lactoperoxidase system.
 Hence LPO is considered a very important defense against invasive bacteria and viral agents such as influenza and the SARS-CoV-2 virus when sufficient iodine is provided.